heeplr/rpi-cookstrap/README.md

 ## Advanced usage

-If you build a lot of rpi-cookstrap projects, you don't want to apply your personal changes to every project.
-You can create a user specific config, that will be applied to all projects you bootstrap.
+If you build a lot of different rpi-cookstrap projects, you can create a user specific config, that will be applied to all projects you bootstrap.

+### A simple example

-E.g. the SSID and PSK of your wifi will rarely change, you can just create a *~/.bootstrap.cfg* containing
+Say you want to use the [wifi+upgrade](/examples/wifi+upgrade) example but add your own WIFI credentials and authorize two of your public keys.
+Then just create a *~/.bootstrap.cfg* containing:
 ```
+# wifi credentials
 RPI_WIFI_SSID="yournetwork"
 RPI_WIFI_PSK="very-secret-password"
+# ssh pubkey
+RPI_SSH_AUTHORIZE=( "ssh-ed25519 AAAA... user1@host" "ssh-ed25519 AAAA... user2@host" )
+# run ssh plugin in addition to the plugins from the wifi+upgrade example
+RPI_BOOTSTRAP_PLUGINS+=( "ssh" )
 ```

+That's it.

-This will always override any other RPI_WIFI_SSID/PSK.
+These settings will always override any other RPI_WIFI_SSID/PSK in a project's config.
 For arrays, you can append values to not override the project settings.
 E.g.

 ```
 RPI_APT_CMDS+=( "install screen" )